sritej98/om_git/README.md

-This is Git and Github class and I have installed Github
+I have completed all my Projects.